 Mathematics and Further Mathematics are versatile qualifications, well-respected by employers and are both “facilitating” subjects for entry to higher education.
-Careers for men and women with good mathematics skills and qualifications are not only well paid, but they are also often interesting and rewarding.
+Careers for those with good mathematics skills and qualifications are not only well paid, but they are also often interesting and rewarding.

 For an introduction to A level Further Maths click here